-- C-c C-SPC Give (fill goal)

-- C-c C-r Refine.
-Partial give: makes new holes for missing arguments

-- C-c C-m Elaborate and Give (fill goal with normalized expression).
-Takes the same C-u prefixes as C-c C-n.

-- C-c C-a Automatic Proof Search (Auto)

-- C-c C-c Case split

-- C-c C-h Compute type of helper function and add type signature to kill ring (clipboard)

-- C-c C-t Goal type

-- C-c C-e Context (environment)

-- C-c C-d Infer (deduce) type

-- C-c C-, Goal type and context
+- C-c C-SPC Give (fill goal) - C-c C-r Refine.
+Checks whether the return type of the expression e in the hole matches the expected type.
+If so, the hole is replaced by $e \{ \} 1 \dots \{ \} n$, where a sufficient number of new holes have been inserted.
+If the hole is empty, then the refine command instead inserts a lambda or constructor (if there is a unique type-correct choice). - C-c C-m Elaborate and Give (fill goal with normalized expression).
+Takes the same C-u prefixes as C-c C-n. - C-c C-a Automatic Proof Search (Auto) - C-c C-c Case split.
+If the cursor is positioned in a hole which denotes the right hand side of a definition, then this command automatically performs pattern matching on variables of your choice.
+When given several variables (separated by spaces) it will case split on the first and then continue by case splitting on the remaining variables in each newly created clause.
+When given no variables, it will introduce a new variable if the target type is a function type, or introduce a new copattern match if the target type is a record type (see Copatterns).
+When given the special symbol ., it will expand the ellipsis ... in the clause (see With-Abstraction). - C-c C-h Compute type of helper function and add type signature to kill ring (clipboard) - C-c C-t Goal type - C-c C-e Context (environment) - C-c C-d Infer (deduce) type - C-c C-, Goal type and context.
+Shows the goal type, i.e. the type expected in the current hole, along with the types of locally defined identifiers.

 - C-c C-.
-Goal type, context and inferred type

-4.4.
-Emacs Mode 179

-'''

-C-c C-; Goal type, context and checked term

-'''

-C-c C-o Module contents

-C-c C-n Compute normal form

-C-u C-c C-n Compute normal form, ignoring abstract

-C-u C-u C-c C-n Compute and print normal form of show <expression>

-C-c C-w Why in scope, given a defined name returns how it was brought into scope and its definition
+Goal type, context and inferred type - C-c C-; Goal type, context and checked term - C-c C-o Module contents - C-c C-n Compute normal form - C-u C-c C-n Compute normal form, ignoring abstract - C-u C-u C-c C-n Compute and print normal form of show <expression> - C-c C-w Why in scope, given a defined name returns how it was brought into scope and its definition